SSSaudagar/whatsapp-automation/README.md

-# whatsapp-automation
+# WhatsApp Automation
-A python script to automatically send WhatsApp messages using selenium and WhatsApp web
+A python script to automatically send WhatsApp messages using selenium and WhatsApp web.